Yanomic/yanomic.github.io/content/blogs/2025-04-17-designing-apis-for-a-payment-orchestrator-payment-options/index.md

 * Dependent on human intervention
 * Not ideal for dynamic or rapidly changing environments

+The manual trigger will be covered in more detail in the dedicated [section](#trigger-options-synchronization) below.

 ### Sync on First Access / Lazy Loading
 The orchestrator synchronizes payment methods on demand—only when a merchant or PSP is accessed and the cache is missing or expired.